jamielohoff/jamielohoff.github.io/_posts/2023-11-21-Training-SNN-On-RL-Task.md

 ---
-title: "Training a SNN on a RL task using PPO"
+title: "Training a SNN on RL tasks using PPO and R2D2"
 tags:
   - RL
   - SNN